CyberSculptorX/Generate-Password/README.md

 THE GENERATE PASSWORD BUTTON
 The user presses the generate password button, a new window opens allowing the user to enter the length they wish their password to be, minimum charactors allowed will be 15 (alphabet, digits and punctuation will be used to create a password).
 If the user enters a number lower than 15, this will raise an error and they will be asked to do again.

 The user enters there number choice and presses Generate Password, the screen closes showing their newly generated password in the display window, the user can now press CHECK PASSWORD to see if their new password is infact within the .txt file that they originally supplied.

-The user can also copy and paste their new password elsewhere.
+Designed for testing purposes only.
 -----------------------------------------------------------------------------------------